vegaprotocol/documentation/docs/node-operators/how-to/restart-data-node-from-network-history.md

 Your node should start in a several minutes.

 :::info
 If you use Visor, you may see the following messages in the logs; please ignore them.
-It is just visor checking if node has already started:
+It is just Visor checking if node has already started:

 ```log
 Jun 16 22:21:10 vega visor[1876]: 2023-06-16T22:21:10.125Z        DEBUG        visor        visor/visor.go:171        failed to get upgrade status from API        {"error": "failed to call protocolupgrade.UpgradeStatus method: failed to post data \"{\\\"method\\\":\\\"protocolupgrade.UpgradeStatus\\\",\\\"params\\\":[null],\\\"id\\\":8485730894528034258}\": Post \"http://unix/rpc\": dial unix /tmp/vega.sock: connect: no such file or directory"}